 Lastly, keep in mind that you can break treats into smaller pieces.
 Dogs are more concerned with the act of getting a treat than its size.
-They'll just as happily take half a treat, or even a quarter of treat.
+They'll just as happily take half a treat or even a quarter of treat.

 What dogs really want is the dopamine kick in their brain

-that says "I do good, I get a nummy."
+that says, "I do good, I get a nummy."

-Zuke’s Mini treats are a big hit with many of the Preventive Vet pups, and they’re awesome for dog training given their small size and low kcal count.
+Zuke’s Mini treats are a big hit with many of the Preventive Vet pups, and they’re awesome for dog training, given their small size and low kcal count.
 They're only 2.3 kcal per treat.

-Not only do these great treats come in at just 7 kcal per treat, they’re also easy to break up into smaller pieces.
+Not only do these great treats come in at just 7 kcal per treat, but they’re also easy to break up into smaller pieces.
 And dogs love them.

 Post Exercise Blood Protein Supplements

 While these should not be given as treats (because the recommended dose is only one or two per day), supplements that use blood proteins that are rich in immunoglobulins may help reduce inflammation, promote healing, and provide other benefits for dogs.
-The WINPRO line of supplements (Immunity, Mobility, Allergy, Focus, Training) have been met with very positive feedback from dog owners.
+The WINPRO line of supplements (Immunity, Mobility, Allergy, Focus, Training) has been met with very positive feedback from dog owners.

 In our own experience, our dogs loved the taste of the WINPRO supplements.
 You only give your dog one or two (depending on their weight) each day so a bag of 60 will last you 1–2 months.
 You should not give your dog more than the recommended amount.